-Endowed Chair (with salary support): $5 million
+Endowed Chair (creating new FTE): $5 million

 Executive Chair in Medicine: $3 million

-The Executive Chair is awarded to department chairs in the David Geffen School of Medicine.
+This Executive Chair is awarded to department chairs in the David Geffen School of Medicine.
 Its purpose is to affirm the leadership role of senior-level University administrators who demonstrate superior academic or administrative distinction.
 This appointment remains with the position.

-Endowed Chair (without salary support): $2 million
+Endowed Chair (using existing FTE): $2 million

 Professional Development Term Chair: $1 million

-The Term Chair gives UCLA's professional schools and College the flexibility to recruit, retain and support the career development of exceptional younger faculty.
+This Term Chair gives UCLA's professional schools and College the flexibility to recruit, retain and support the career development of exceptional younger faculty.
 A Term Chair can also be awarded to department chairs and visiting professors for a renewable five-year period.

 Teaching Awards: $250,000